iSLAm4522/alx-system_engineering-devops/0x07-networking_basics/README.md

    - **Answer**: The unique identifier of a network interface

 2. **What is an IP address?**
-   - **Answer**: Is a number that network devices use to connect to networks
+   - **Answer**:Is to devices connected to a network what postal address is to houses